-Product in this vehicle may contain formaldehyde, which may be an irritant to you.
-You may experience a greater concentration during high humidity and temperatures.
-Ventilate to remove.
-Consult your owner's manual for additional information.
+Product in this vehicle may contain formaldehyde, which may be an irritant to you...
+You may experience a greater concentrations manual for additional information.

 DO NOT REMOVE THIS LABEL

 EXTENDED OR FULL TIME USAGE

 Your new recreation vehicle has been built for enjoyment in a recreational manner.
 It is not intended for use as full-time quarters or a permanent residence.
 Continuous living in your vehicle could cause accelerated wear and damage to the various components.